 - EPA has developed a community involvement plan that will evolve over time to reflect changing community needs.

-- EPA opened its Saginaw field office to provide additional service to the community.
+- EPA opened its Saginaw Community Information Office to provide additional service to the community.

 - EPA and MDEQ are working closely with the community advisory group (CAG) that was formed to represent all the diverse points of view within the community.
 The CAG generally meets monthly and is open to the public.